dachenevert/simon-data-exercise/README.md

 ## Overview

-I used the 5-line spec that Alana provided in an email [Note 1]
+I used a that Alana provided in an email (see "Spec" below).

-It's not actually production-ready, so in a sense it does not live up to: "This assignment is a chance for you to show us what you're capable of.
+This implementation is not actually production-ready, so in a sense it does not live up to: "This assignment is a chance for you to show us what you're capable of.
 Think of it as a chance to demonstrate the quality of what your first project might look like at Simon..."

 It is more like: "A POC I would generate given a hard-stop time budget of three hours."
-I would be comfortable handing it off to another developer (or my future self) to move from "POC" to "MVP".
+I would be comfortable handing it off to another developer (or my future self) for evolution from "POC" to "MVP".

+## Getting started

+To get started, see the comments at the head of `main.py`.
+Those comments also introduce the code itself.

 ## Assumptions

 * Actual use of this code might have idiosyncratic UX requirements.
 In that spirit, 'main.py' is supposed to be usable but throw-away.

-* Minimal error-handling is good enough for a POC
+* Minimal error-handling is good enough for a POC.

 ## Future Work / Open Issues

-* The heuristic code is exetremely naive.
+* The heuristic code is extremely naive.
 Iterating over requirements and trying out alternative algorithms might help in this area.

 * bullet-proofing with respect to the Etsy API

 In general I prefer to treat external APIs as having no more than 1-2 nines of reliability, and then wrap them in a mechanism that delivers the number of nines expected for our internal SLA.

 * scalability

 This is too slow to be run on more than a tiny fraction of all Etsy shops.
-Either reduction (such as user-selection of which shops to process) or general-purpose performance improvements (see below) would be needed for this to be useful
+Either reduction (such as user-selection of which shops to process) or general-purpose performance improvements (see below) would be needed for this to be useful.

 * incremental processing

 If a large number of shops were being processed, and the results needed to be current, cacheing old results could speed up the 'refresh' operation.

 * better performance

 Depending on how Etsy rate-limits work, I would consider batching requests, and/or submitting requests in parallel.

 ## Spec